Daclizumab (By injection)

 ZinbrytaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive this medicine if you had an allergic reaction to daclizumab.
+Do not use this medicine if you had an allergic reaction to daclizumab, or if you have liver disease or a history of an autoimmune liver problem (including hepatitis).

 How to Use This Medicine: